Collagen receptor: Integrins

 Integrins function as the major cell receptor for extracellular matrix protein.
 These receptors comprise an α and β transmembrane subunit, which are noncovalently bound.
 Collagen binding is primarily provided by integrins α1β1, α2β1, α10β1 and α11β1.

 Integrin α1β1 binds to collagen via the MIDAS motif in the α subunit I domain.
 It preferentially binds collagens IV, VI and type XIII collagen, but also fibril-forming collagens.
 Specific binding sites in collagen I and IV have been identified.
 This receptor is situated mainly on mesenchymal cells.
 Functions include: fibroblast proliferation; regulation of collagen synthesis and MMP expression; response to renal injury.

 Integrin α2β1 preferentially binds fibril-forming collagens.
 Specific binding sites in collagen I and III have been identified.
 Integrin α2β1 is expressed mainly on epithelial cells and platelets.
 Functions include: platelet adhesion - the most abundant receptor for collagen in platelets; branching morphogenesis; mast cell activation; keratinocyte adhesion and it is the main regulator of cell migration.

 Integrin α10β1 preferentially binds collagens IV and VI, but also collagen II.
 It is expressed on chondrocytes and cardiac muscle.
 Involved in growth plate morphogenesis and function.

 Integrin α11β1 is expressed by mesenchymal cells in some parts of embryo during its development and also in muscles in adults: it preferably binds fibrillar collagen.
 Integrin receptors capable of collagen binding could, according to results of (Garnotel R et al. 2000), include integrin α10β2, which is situated on monocytes and binds type I collagen.

 Discoidin domain receptors

 Discoidin domain receptors form a subgroup of receptor tyrosine kinases.
-Receptor activation happens when collagen binds into preformed DDR dimers on cell membrane, when collagen is bound, a conformational change probably occurs, which causes cytosolic kinases to rotate to face each other, and their autophospohorylation.
+Receptor activation happens when collagen binds into preformed DDR dimers on cell membrane, when collagen is bound, a conformational change probably occurs, which causes cytosolic kinases to rotate to face each other, and their autophosphorylation.
 The exact way of receptor activation is unknown so far.
 Unlike other tyrosine-kinase receptors, maximal activation of receptors occurs 18 hours after collagen stimulation.
 They function as receptors for different collagen types, they recognize many fibrillar collagens and they are capable of binding some nonfibrillar collagens as well.
 Nevertheless, the native conformation of collagen is a requirement for receptor binding, denatured collagen is not bound.
 DDRs are expressed widely already during development and level of expression is high in adults as well.